lucwl/al-cs-notes/Paper 1/2 - Fundamentals of Data Structures/2 - Fundamentals of Data Structures.md

 | Branch  | a node that comes after the root and has one or two child nodes |
 | Leaf    | a node that does not have any child nodes                       |

+*Binary search trees* can be used to quickly and easily search through data.